DigitalPublishingToolkit/TOD15-Online-Courtship/md/02_Cocks_Pre-History.md

 Sunday Pictorial (London)

-[^2_Cocks_Pre-History_1]: Lawrence Stone, The Family, Sex and Marriage in England 1500-1800,
+[^2_Cocks_Pre-History_1]: Lawrence Stone, *The Family, Sex and Marriage in England 1500-1800*,
-    London, 1977; Alan Macfarlane, Marriage and Love in England, Modes of Reproduction 1300-1840, Oxford, Blackwell, 1986; Jack Goody, The European Family: A Historico-Anthroplogical Essay, Oxford, Blackwell 2000.
+    London: Weidenfeld & Nicolson, 1977; Alan Macfarlane, *Marriage and Love in England, Modes of Reproduction 1300-1840*, Oxford: Blackwell, 1986; Jack Goody, *The European Family: A Historico-Anthroplogical Essay*, Oxford, Blackwell 2000.

-[^2_Cocks_Pre-History_2]: Diana O’Hara, Courtship and Constraint: Rethinking the Making of
+[^2_Cocks_Pre-History_2]: Diana O’Hara, *Courtship and Constraint: Rethinking the Making of
-    Marriage in Tudor England, Manchester, Manchester University Press, 2000, ch 3; quoted in Macfarlane, Marriage and Love, 259.
+    Marriage in Tudor England*, Manchester: Manchester University Press, 2000, ch 3; quoted in Macfarlane, Marriage and Love, 259.
 E. A.
-    Wrigley and R. S. Schofield, The Population 1541-1871, London, Edward Arnold, 1981, 257-6
+    Wrigley and R. S. Schofield, The Population 1541-1871, London:
+    Edward Arnold, 1981, pp. 257-6

-[^2_Cocks_Pre-History_3]: John Gillis, For Better, for Worse: British Marriages, 1600 to the
+[^2_Cocks_Pre-History_3]: John Gillis, *For Better, for Worse: British Marriages, 1600 to the
-    Present, Oxford, Oxford University Press, 1985, p.14.
+    Present*, Oxford: Oxford University Press, 1985, p.14.

-[^2_Cocks_Pre-History_4]: See Helen Berry, Gender, Society and Print Culture in Late-Stuart
+[^2_Cocks_Pre-History_4]: See Helen Berry, *Gender, Society and Print Culture in Late-Stuart
-    England: The World of the Athenian Mercury, Aldershot, Scholar Press, 2003, p.189.
+    England: The World of the Athenian Mercury*, Aldershot: Scholar Press, 2003, p.189.

-[^2_Cocks_Pre-History_5]: Oxford Magazine, December 1770, in Anon., Matrimonial
+[^2_Cocks_Pre-History_5]: Oxford Magazine, December 1770, in Anon., *Matrimonial
-    Advertisements, Private Collection, 1740-1859, British Library.
+    Advertisements*, Private Collection, 1740-1859, British Library.

 [^2_Cocks_Pre-History_6]: Pamphlet of The Imprejudicate Nuptial Society, undated, in Anon.,
     *Matrimonial Advertisements*, Private Collection, BL.